-Students will be assessed $30 per unit for assessment for CPPL and $30 per unit for posting of units to the transcript.
+Students will be assessed $30 per unit for CPPL assessment and $30 per unit for posting of units to the transcript.
 Students can apply for CPPL by contacting their department.
 Departments should contact the Registrar's Office when students apply for CPPL to determine billing procedures.

 Graduate Program Challenge Exams